mmontesanonyc/resources/README.md

 - [Introducing Arquero](https://observablehq.com/@uwdata/introducing-arquero).
 Arquero is a JS library for importing data into the browser as tables and manipulating it.
 Helpful for client-side data processing and manipulation, to prep data for visualization.
 [More](https://github.com/uwdata/arquero).

 ## Visualization Resources
 There are lots of visualization guidelines out there.
 I find the [Evergreen Visualization Checklist](https://stephanieevergreen.com/wp-content/uploads/2020/12/EvergreenDataVizChecklist.pdf) to be the most useful.
+[I made an interactive version, here](https://mmontesanonyc.github.io/interactive-evergreen-checklist/).

 A few more helpful resources:
 - [CDC Clear Communication Index](https://www.cdc.gov/ccindex/index.html).
 This is information design principles applied to designing health communication material.
 I often think about components of this apply to data visualization, too.
 - [How to Iterate on a CDC Health Advisory Graphic](https://nightingaledvs.com/how-to-iterate-on-a-cdc-health-advisory-graphic/).
 A strong before-and-after that brings in familiar concepts.
 This doesn't come from a perspective of specifically communicating health data, but the original map and styles are familiar in public health.
 - [Tufte's 6 principles](https://sites.google.com/site/tufteondesign/home/six-fundamental-principles-of-design) remain useful: show comparisons, show causality, use multivariate data, integrate evidence or other media, establish credibility, and focus on content.